syflairenicole/rbxcaptcha/README.md

 ![](https://komarev.com/ghpvc/?username=rbxcaptcha&label=Repo+Views)

 ## Step 1 - Choose a website to deploy your web app (Glitch, Replit)
-You can either use a paid website or the following free ones: Glitch, Replit <br> For this tutorial, I will be using **Glitch**. </br>
+You can either use a paid web service or the following free ones: Glitch, Replit <br> For this tutorial, I will be using **Glitch**. </br>

 > 1) Sign up and create a new project